 Apple MacBook Pro 13in (Apple M1, 2020) review: Video editing

-Things get even better once you switch to Apple’s apps, which are all coded for M1.
-We fired up Final Cut Pro X, loaded up some 4K Dolby Vision 30fps HDR clips shot on the iPhone 12 and then proceeded to put together a couple of basic projects.
+Once you switch to Apple’s apps, which are all coded for M1, things get even better.
+After loading up Final Cut Pro X, we fired up some 4K Dolby Vision 30fps HDR clips filmed on an iPhone 12 and proceeded to work on a number of basic projects.

-First, we assembled the clips in a 2mins 51secs linear clip, with no effects or titles, and rendered that out to the Apple ProRes 422 file type.
-This took the M1 MacBook Pro 1min 10secs to complete; a 16in Intel MacBook Pro with a 2.6GHz six-core Intel Core i7 and 16GB of RAM took 1min 54secs to perform the same render.
+First, we put together the clips in a 2mins 51secs linear clip, without any titles or effects, and rendered it to the Apple ProRes 422 file type.
+It took 1min 10secs for the M1 MacBook Pro to complete, whereas it took 1min 54secs for a 16in Intel MacBook Pro with a 2.6GHz six-core Intel Core i7 to perform the same render.

-This is where the 16in MacBook stretches out a lead, previewing the same four clips much more smoothly than the M1 MacBook Pro.
-Try doing that on a Windows 10 laptop using Adobe Premiere Pro and you’ll have to wait for low-resolution proxies to be created before being able to work with 4K files at all.
-Even our desktop PC, with a six-core Ryzen 5 3600 and AMD Radeon RX 5600 XT graphics, struggles to keep up.
+The 16in MacBook stretches out a lead here as when it previewed the same four clips, it did so much more smoothly than the M1 MacBook Pro.
+If you tried doing that on Adobe Premiere Pro on a Windows 10 laptop, you would have to wait for the low-resolution proxies to be made before being able to use the 4K files at all.
+Even our desktop PC, boasting a AMD Radeon RX 5600 XT and six-core Ryzen 5 3600 graphics, struggles to keep up.

 The one caveat to the MacBook Pro’s exceptional speed is that it’s little faster (in some benchmarks, it’s actually a fraction slower) than the MacBook Air we also tested.
 That has 16GB of RAM to this system’s 8GB, but even so it’s a strong indication that actively cooling the M1 with a fan makes little difference to the speeds it can reach.
 It might if you’re pushing the system to the maximum for half an hour at a time, but how often does that happen?
 This all feeds into your ultimate buying decision of whether to choose the Pro or the Air.